It’s about to get real in 3-2-1-GO!

 We never recommend that an injured Athlete compete.
 No competition, especially an amateur comp, is worth making an injury worse.
 “No pain no gain” does not apply to connective tissue and injuries.

-But if you are working around an ache or pain and you can’t do a movement like single unders or full-depth wall balls be sure and communicate to a staff member at your Host and definitely your Judge to make sure you know what to do if you are required to “switch.”
+But if you are working around an ache or pain and you can’t do a movement like front-rack reverse lunges be sure and communicate to a staff member at your Host and definitely your Judge to make sure everyone is on the same page.